madiistvan/ml_ops/reports/README.md

 >
 > Answer:

 --- Student s232971: Set up our data stroage in the cloud and dvc.
 Training model in the cloud with vertex ai, workflow for training, parameterizing training, Unit test for data and model covarage + workflow.
 Auto fromatting workflow.
 Direct data loading from storage bucket.
 Managed the git repo.
-Most of the report. ---
+Most of the report.
+Figuring out WandB auth with Vertex AI with s233084.

+Student 233084: Code typing.
+Adding arguments to prediction file.
+Deploying the model with a FastAPI endpoint and setting up trigger and cloudbuilds for continous deployment.
+Setting up and using Hydra.
+Creating the repository template with cookicutter.
+Creating dockerfiles for training and deploying model.
+Setting up Weights and Biases and using it for basic monitoring.
+Figuring out WandB auth with Vertex AI with s232971. ---